 The best way to reduce fluoride levels present in a home’s tap water is to have a reverse osmosis drinking water system installed.
 Reverse osmosis (R.O.) removes fluoride ions and filters out many other things in water as well.
 That includes, lead, arsenic, and certain microorganisms.

-Post from The Water-Right Group
+Originally posted by The Water-Right Group